• Retail Pharmacies

 • Prior Authorization Forms

-Psychiatric conditions affect your mood, thoughts, and behavior.
-Medications treat different psychiatric conditions including:
+Behavioral health conditions affect your mood, thoughts, and behavior.
+Medications treat different behavioral health conditions including:

 • Bipolar disorder